microsoft/sarif-tools/README.md

   report, get the list of severities and then iterate through them calling other methods to get the summary of results at that severity level in the required form.
 - `any_none_severities()`: `True` or `False` that there are any records with severity `none`.
-  This is not used by many tools, so it is only included as a heading if there are any matching records, to avoid a redundant `none` header otherwise.
-Severities `error`, `warning` and `note` are always included even if no records, as these levels are all relevant for issues.
+  Severity `none` is not used by many tools, so it is only included as a heading if there are any matching records, to avoid a redundant and potentially-confusing `none` header otherwise.
+  Severities `error`, `warning` and `note` are always included even if no records, as these levels are all relevant for static analysis issues.
 - `get_issue_count_for_severity(severity)`: Get the total number of results at this severity.
 - `get_issue_type_count_for_severity(severity)`:  Get the total number of issue types at this severity.
 - `get_issues_grouped_by_type_for_severity(severity)`: Get a dict from issue type key (code + description)